Comparison of XaaS cloud hosting models

 - Full service and technical support.

-LaaS, PaaS, SaaS and BaaS are the most popular types of cloud services, also known as cloud service models or cloud computing service models.
+IaaS, PaaS, SaaS and BaaS are the most popular types of cloud services, also known as cloud service models or cloud computing service models.

-LaaS, or Infrastructure-as-a-Service, provides instant access to physical and virtual servers, storage, and networks hosted in the cloud.
+IaaS, or Infrastructure-as-a-Service, provides instant access to physical and virtual servers, storage, and networks hosted in the cloud.
 This provides the back-end computing infrastructure to run applications and process cloud workloads on demand.

 PaaS, or Platform-as-a-Service, provides a ready-to-use cloud platform for developing, running, maintaining, and managing on-demand applications.It's important to note that IaaS, PaaS, SaaS and BaaS are not mutually exclusive.